Best Time to Visit Short Itinerary Overview & Itinerary Things to Carry Safety & Security Cancellation Policy FAQ

 Overview & Itinerary

-Panch Kedar Yatra – Discover the Divine Circuit of Lord Shiva in the Himalayas
+Panch Kedar Yatra The Spiritual Yatra of Lord Shiva in Himalayas

-Panch Kedar Yatra is your path to worship, strength, and personal transformation.
-You visit five important temples dedicated to Lord Shiva as you walk across the breathtaking, rough High Himalayan region of Uttarakhand.
-Many think that Lord Shiva appeared in several places, avoiding the Pandavas who hoped for forgiveness after the war.
-In the end, these spots were known as the Panch Kedar, including Kedarnath, Tungnath, Rudranath, Madhyamaheshwar, and Kalpeshwar.
+Panch Kedar Yatra is your way to deity adoration, power, and self-morphing.
+You trek through five significant temples devoted to the Lord Shiva across the awe arousing, steep High Himalayan terrain in Uttarakhand.
+It is believed that Lord Shiva came to sight at many places where he dodged the Pandavas who anticipated forgiveness following the war.
+Eventually, these five places were referred to as the Panch Kedar, that is, Kedarnath, Tungnath, Rudranath, Madhyamaheshwar, and Kalpeshwar.

 The Legend Behind Panch Kedar